-Ad Article 25
+XI.
+Ad Article 23

-It is understood that, in so far as the Netherlands income tax or company tax is concerned, the basis mentioned in Article 25, A, paragraph 1 is the "onzuivere inkomen" or "winst" in terms of the Netherlands Income Tax Law or Company Tax Law, respectively.
+It is understood that, in so far as the Netherlands income tax or company tax is concerned, the basis meant in the first paragraph of Article 23 is the gross income (onzuivere inkomen) or profits (winst) in terms of the Netherlands Income Tax Law or Company Tax Law, respectively.

-Ad Article 28
+XII.
+Ad Article 26

-The obligation to exchange information does not include information obtained from banks or from institutions assimilated thereto.
-The term "institutions assimilated thereto" means inter alia insurance companies.
+The obligation to exchange information does not include information obtained from banks or from institutions assimilated therewith.
+The term "institutions assimilated therewith" means, inter alia, insurance companies.